 Your Next Steps Towards Digital Transformation in Manufacturing

 The rapid pace of digital adoption fuelled by the COVID-19 pandemic has been staggering.
 Global spending on digital transformation is projected to reach $1.8 trillion in 2022.
 By 2025, that figure could hit $2.8 trillion.
 The direction of digital adoption might not have changed, but we’ve been catapulted forward many years (seven years according to McKinsey, to be precise.)

 At present, the manufacturing sector lags way behind many other industries in digital.
 The majority of manufacturers still have a long way to travel along the path to digital transformation.
 And while there are risks inherent in any digital transformation project, the most significant threat comes from a “do-nothing” approach.

 Advances in technology and the rise of SaaS solutions have made digital transformation projects less expensive and laborious.
 Time to value is faster, and the return on investment is more considerable.
 These advances have made digital transformation more accessible.
 But they’ve also leveled the playing field.
 Digital-first global competitors and new entrants can compete with more established businesses for the first time.

 So, where to begin your digital transformation journey?
 The steps below make a good starting point:

 1. Recruit Digital Capabilities

 The team that has taken your company to where you are today might not be the one to guide you towards a digital future.
-You need to plug skills gaps with new employees experienced in areas such as AI and machine learning, and all your efforts need to be headed up by a dynamic and passionate CIO.
+You need to plug skills gaps with new employees experienced in areas such as IIoT, AI, and machine learning, and all your efforts need to be headed up by a dynamic and passionate CIO.